rodriguesmsb/rodriguesmsb/README.md

 Hello git!

-- 🔭 I’m currently working on some nice projects about extract information from Brazilian Health system
+- 🔭 I’m currently working on some projects about extract information from Brazilian Health system
+- 🌱 I'm currently learning about ML and Web Design